MimoHasPurpose/research-journey/todo/Tasks.md

 - make a common blog with ritik
 - make a ppt ( sir ppt kaise dena hian!)( information oriented)
-- setup a few experiments with yolo
+- setup a few experiments with yolo with bash
 - goto college and register for internships.
 -  nerf-> ann or choose diff paper
 - only diffusion for aiml
+- do college work in college